Shawn-Baur/Lab-8/README.txt

 Partner for Traffic Controller: Meher Nagpal

-FileQ&A and WebCrawlerQ&A files can be found in /Lab 8/openai-cookbook-main/apps
+FileQ&A and WebCrawlerQ&A files can be found in /Lab 8/openai-cookbook-main/apps Traffic controller FSM is code for the GPIO pins on the Kria board

 Youtube Playlist Link: https://www.youtube.com/playlist?list=PLIlVQUoUSX1tPbA5wOU5MXpYHnR_nRtN1